ocaml/dune/doc/dune-files.rst

      (ignored_subdirs (<sub-dir1> <sub-dir2> ...))

 All of the specified ``<sub-dirn>`` will be ignored by dune.
-Note that users should rely on the ``subdirs`` stanza along with the approrpriate set operations instead of this stanza.
+Note that users should rely on the ``subdirs`` stanza along with the appropriate set operations instead of this stanza.
 For example:

 .. code:: scheme